alvasvagy/solitude/README.md

 # solitude
-pet-project that i promise to start
+a pet-project that i hope to start